dy/sprae/readme.md

 ## Additional Directives

-The following directives aren't shipped by default, but can be plugged in as:
+The following directives aren't shipped by default, and can be plugged in as:

 ```js
 import sprae from 'sprae'